shotl/maas-docs/docs/rides/info.md

 !!! api "Related endpoint"
     [GET /v1/rides/{id}/vehicle-location](https://app.swaggerhub.com/apis/Shotl-transportation/maas/1.0.0#/Ride/getRideVehicleLocation)

-Location is being reported by the vehicle once the ride's status is [DRIVER_LAUNCHED](status-and-transitions.md).
+Location is being reported by the vehicle once the ride's status is [DRIVER_LAUNCHED or ONBOARD](status-and-transitions.md).
 Any other status will result as a null as response.

 ## Predicted times